Fifty Percent Of Dogs Age 10 And Older Likely To Be Diagnosed With Cancer

 Unknown bulges, swellings, or growths under a dog’s skin could be a sign of cancer most owners ignore, says Rover.
 These mysterious growths look like lumps or bumps and can be malignant (cancerous) or benign (not cancerous).
 Swelling and sores are symptoms of Melanoma, a type of skin cancer.
 As per Aaha, this form of skin cancer usually stars in the nail beds, footpads, and eyes of a dog as well as around the mouth and lips.

-Dog parents should look out for any changes in their dogs’ demeanors.
+Dog parents should look out for any changes in their dogs’ demeanor.
 For instance, constantly limping or lethargy could be a symptom of cancer.
-They should also observe their dogs’ excrements to see if there is any abnormal discharge, bleeding, or unusual poop in general.
+They should also observe their dogs’ excrement to see if there is any abnormal discharge, bleeding, or unusual poop in general.

-There are other early signs could mean your dog has cancer, but the best way to find out is to visit the vet.
+There are other early signs that could mean your dog has cancer, but the best way to find out is to visit the vet.
 Seeking a veterinarian opinion on preventive measures is also advised.